-The parties work together throughout the negotiation process to refine the initial services specification as more details about the supplier's capabilities and customer's needs emerge.
+The parties work together throughout negotiations to refine the initial services specification as more details about the supplier's capabilities and customer's needs emerge.

 16. How are the service levels and the service credits scheme typically dealt with in the contract documentation?